Joseph T. Robinson: 1928 presidential election

 Robinson was the Democratic nominee for vice president in 1928, as the running mate of Alfred E. Smith.
 Early in 1928, Robinson clashed with Senator James Thomas Heflin, a Democrat from Alabama, who frequently inserted anti-Catholic sentiments into many of his speeches.
 When New York's Catholic governor, Alfred E. Smith, announced his candidacy for president, Heflin made Smith the target of his criticism.
 Robinson admonished Heflin's views, stating that religious affiliation had no bearing on a person's credentials for higher office.
 On one famous occasion, he declared, "I have heard [the senator] denounce the Catholic Church and the Pope of Rome and the cardinal and the bishop and the priest and the nun until I am sick and tired of it, as a Democrat."
 Helfin retorted, "The Senator from Arkansas can not remain leader of the Democrats and fight the Roman Catholics' battle every time the issue is raised in this body."
 Interpreting the remark as a challenge to his authority, Robinson held a vote of confidence to gauge his colleagues' loyalty.
 By a near unanimous vote (Heflin was absent), the senators pledged their support to their leader and his stance against bigotry.

 Though Smith lost to Republican nominee Herbert Hoover, Robinson emerged from the campaign a national figure, now known for the impassioned speeches he had made around the country on behalf of Smith and the Democratic platform.
 He continued to score victories as the Senate's minority leader, but his cooperative relationship with Hoover riled the members of his party.
 They understood that no other senator possessed Robinson's tenacity and influence, however, so they accepted his leadership, infuriating as it could be.

 Death

 On July 2, 1937, Robinson was the leading advocate for Roosevelt's court-packing bill when it was being debated.
 On July 12, he left the Senate chamber complaining of chest pains.
 Two days later, Robinson died of heart failure.
 Two days after Robinson's sudden death, colleagues, friends, and family attended his funeral in the Senate chamber.
+This funeral was reported to be a state funeral.
 The Senate chaplain gave a brief sermon, and the United States Capitol Police escorted his body to a funeral train headed to Little Rock.
 Thousands of mourners traveled to the Arkansas capitol to witness Robinson's lying-in-state ceremony and to express their grief and their enormous admiration for the majority leader: the "fightingest" man in the U.S. Senate.